aritra-deb/Claws-and-Paws-Sound-Based-Pet-Identification/README.md

 ## Overview

 In this project, we focus on classifying environmental sounds as either cat or dog vocalizations, utilizing the ESC-50 dataset.
-Our approach involves two distinct methods: Yamnet, a pre-trained deep learning model optimized for sound analysis, and a custom Sequential model developed from scratch.
+Our approach involves two distinct methods: Yamnet, a pre-trained deep learning model optimized for sound analysis, and a custom Sequential models (ANN ,RNN , CNN) developed from scratch.
 The primary motivation for this work lies in addressing real-world applications that require precise sound classification.

-## Motivation

-The practical implications of our project extend to various domains.
-For pet owners, our models offer remote monitoring of their animals and can alert them to unusual behavior.
-Animal shelters and veterinarians can streamline operations by automating animal identification based on vocalizations.
-Furthermore, our technology plays a crucial role in urban planning and noise pollution control, facilitating the monitoring and management of noise pollution in residential areas.

 ## Challenges